How to define populations

 Many species’ populations are fairly easy to designate: a population may consist of a cluster of individuals in a discrete location like an island, lake, river catchment or forest preserve, separated from other discrete locations.

 Based on the knowledge of biodiversity and taxonomic experts, definitions of populations will be available in some biodiversity databases, published reports, or expert consultations.
 Designating populations may be performed by taxonomic experts, local knowledge holders, or these groups working together.
 In other cases, the reports or databases may not clearly designate population boundaries and will require interpretation.
-Visual examination of maps may result in ‘merging’ occurrences that are likely to experience extensive gene flow (i.e., within the dispersal distance of the species, lack of clear barriers such as a mountain, fence, river).
+Visual examination of maps may result in ‘merging’ occurrences that are likely to experience extensive gene flow (i.e. within the dispersal distance of the species, lack of clear barriers such as mountains, fences, or rivers).

 There are different methods for determining if a population is distinct.
-Short definitions are given followed by more detail below.
+Short definitions are provided here, followed by more details below.

 Methods to define population can be combined.
 For instance, populations can be defined using geographic boundaries and traits, or genetic differences and ecological or biogeographic proxies.

-• Evolutionary significant units (ESUs): an ESU is a genetic unit present within a species, more specifically it is a “lineage demonstrating highly restricted gene flow from other such lineages within the higher organizational level (lineage) of the species”.
-It can consist of a single population or group of them.
+Evolutionary significant units (ESUs): an ESU is a genetic unit present within a species.
+More specificallys it is a “lineage demonstrating highly restricted gene flow from other such lineages within the higher organizational level (lineage) of the species” (Fraser and Bernatchez, 2002).
+It can consist of a single population or a group of them.

-• Management Units (demography/ migration): when biologists at a management agency have identified boundaries in an otherwise continuous species range, recognizing that management (and adaptation) does need some delineation.
+Management Units (demography/migration): when biologists at a management agency have identified boundaries in an otherwise continuous species range, while recognizing that management (and adaptation) require some kind of delineation.
 Note that these defined units are often demographically distinct, but may sometimes just represent political or other boundaries.

 Methods to define populations